graysoncroom/BpaWebProject/README.md

 <h3>Check out the current working version of this project at: https://graysoncroom.github.io/BpaWebProject/</h3>

 This project is mobile responsive with a desktop-first approach.
 Colors and page layout are subject to change at any given time.
-This site does not own any Images or other media and these things may be subject to copywrite laws, but do to the educational element to this project I don't really care.
+This site does not own any Images or other media and these things may be subject to copywrite laws, but due to the educational element to this project I don't really care.
 Cudos to the creators where ever you are.

 <h4>Currently works with the following browsers</h4>
 <ul>